SAP/styleguides/clean-abap/sub-sections/InterfacesVsAbstractClasses.md

 frames, and helper methods.

-On the other hand, they squeeze sub-classes into their predefined scheme, and force them to accept any code they provide,
+On the other hand, they squeeze sub-classes into their predefined scheme, and force them to accept any code they provide.

 ```ABAP
 CLASS /clean/markdown_blog_post DEFINITION